Invitation to Submit

 3. Critical Voices that discuss an important topic related to the CIS Network from the personal perspective of its author.
 Generally speaking, the intended audience for a critical voice piece comprises both scholars and practitioners.

 Learn more about the submission types here.
-For all three submission types, authors should take care to ensure that their submissions resonate with the overarching goals of the CIS Network.
-Submissions for research and practice briefs should be approximately 500 words long; critical voice pieces should be between 800-1000.
-In both cases, authors should expect to go through at least one round of revisions based on editor feedback.
-Please upload your submissions using the OJED system available here: https://ojed.org/index.php/cisr/about/submissions
+For all three submission types, authors should take care to ensure that their submissions resonate with the overarching goals of the CIS Newsletter and the CISR.
+Submissions are typically between 800 and 1200 words in length, with 1200 words as the limit for most submissions (not inclusive of references).
+Authors should expect to go through at least one round of revisions based on editor feedback.